realtyem/synapse-workers/README.md

 * *PROMETHEUS_SCRAPE_INTERVAL*: Defaults to 15 seconds, allows the built-in Prometheus scrape interval to be changed.
 This will be set to the global `scrape_interval` as well as the one for the Synapse job.
+* **
+## Nginx configuration
+The built-in reverse proxy has defaults that are sane for a generic webserver/remote proxy.
+This is not optimized for Synapse.
+We can do better.
+* *NGINX_WORKER_PROCESSES*: Number of Nginx worker processes created.
+Defaults to "auto", which should be the number of CPU cores(including logical processors. *NOTE*:
+  This will not honor docker container restriction on cpu.
+You will need to set this explicitly.
+* *NGINX_WORKER_CONNECTIONS*: Number of simultaneous connections(client, remote server
+  and Synapse workers/main process) per Nginx worker.
+Compilation default is 512.
+New default is 2048.
+* *NGINX_GENERAL_PAGE_SIZE_BYTES*: The main size tunable, defaults to 4k(4096).
+Most other buffer size variables are multipliers of this number, so allow adjusting all of them at once with a single tunable.
+Fine-tuning, if required, is below.

+### Connection compression
+The default gzip buffer settings is 32 4k, so we will allow adjusting this by piggy-backing on `NGINX_GENERAL_PAGE_SIZE_BYTES` in a following section
+* *NGINX_GZIP_COMP_LEVEL*: The compression level of responses.
+Default is 1.
+Higher is more compressed at the expense of more CPU used.
+Tradeoffs above 1 didn't seem worth the additional CPU.
+* *NGINX_GZIP_HTTP_VERSION*: Normally, Nginx will only serve a gzipped response if the HTTP version is 1.1 or higher.
+This allows lowering that threshold.
+Defaults to 1.1
+* *NGINX_GZIP_MIN_LENGTH*: If a response is smaller than this(in bytes), just send it.
+  Normal default is 20, which is really tiny and a waste of time to try and compress.
+  New default is 200, but could probably put this at a MTU frame size for efficiency.

+### Keep-alives
+Nginx has support for HTTP 1.1 persistent connections for both client requests and upstreams.
+Both are now enabled by default.
+#### Client Request Keep-alives
+* *NGINX_CLIENT_KEEPALIVE_ENABLE*: Defaults to True.
+Must be `True` or `False`.
+Sets `NGINX_CLIENT_KEEPALIVE_TIMEOUT_SECONDS` to `0`, which according to Nginx docs is the correct way to disable keep-alives from requests of this kind.
+* *NGINX_CLIENT_KEEPALIVE_TIMEOUT_SECONDS*: Defaults to 60 seconds.
+This will close the socket if no traffic has occurred in this much time.

+#### Upstream Keep-alives
+The number of keep-alive connections is intentionally kept low, as documentation suggests that it is a *per host* and not a global setting.
+Docs also suggest that each upstream gets 2 connections, one from the incoming client request and another to connect to the upstream.
+So, the formula is:

+(number_of_given_worker_type * 2 * `NGINX_KEEPALIVE_CONNECTION_MULTIPLIER`)

+* *NGINX_UPSTREAM_KEEPALIVE_ENABLE*: Defaults to True.
+Must be `True` or `False`.
+Allows for removal of all keepalive statements for debugging.
+Nginx recommends having this enabled.
+* *NGINX_UPSTREAM_KEEPALIVE_TIMEOUT_SECONDS*: Defaults to 60 seconds.
+This will close
+  the socket if no traffic has occurred in this much time.
+* *NGINX_UPSTREAM_KEEPALIVE_CONNECTION_MULTIPLIER*: A keepalive multiplier, this gets multiplied by the number of server lines in a given upstream.
+This value is a maximum number of idle connections to keepalive.
+Default is 1, more did not seem to help during testing.

+### Proxy Buffering
+* *NGINX_PROXY_BUFFERING*: Defaults to "on", change to "off" to disable buffering of responses from Synapse to clients.
+See also `NGINX_PROXY_BUFFER_SIZE_BYTES` below.
+* *NGINX_PROXY_REQUEST_BUFFERING*: Defaults to "on", change to "off" to disable buffering of requests from clients to Synapse.
+This enables the usage of `NGINX_CLIENT_BODY_BUFFER_SIZE_BYTES` below.

+#### Proxy Buffering fine-tuning
+* *NGINX_PROXY_BUFFER_SIZE_BYTES*: The initial buffer for a response is this big, defaults to `NGINX_GENERAL_PAGE_SIZE_BYTES`. **However**, if `NGINX_PROXY_BUFFERING` is disabled, it will default to `NGINX_PROXY_BUFFERING_DISABLED_PAGE_MULTIPLIER` * `NGINX_GENERAL_PAGE_SIZE_BYTES` instead.
+* *NGINX_PROXY_BUFFERING_DISABLED_PAGE_MULTIPLIER*: If proxy buffering is disabled, use this multiplier to calculate the allowed memory space.
+Defaults to 1.
+* *NGINX_PROXY_BUSY_BUFFERS_SIZE_BYTES*: The effective lock size for the currently being filled from upstream buffer.
+Defaults to 2 * `NGINX_GENERAL_PAGE_SIZE_BYTES`
+* *NGINX_PROXY_TEMP_FILE_WRITE_SIZE_BYTES*: When a response is to large to fit into the proxy buffer, it is written to a temporary file.
+This determines how much data is written at once.
+Defaults to 2 * `NGINX_GENERAL_PAGE_SIZE_BYTES`
+* *NGINX_CLIENT_BODY_BUFFER_SIZE_BYTES*: While not strictly a proxy buffering variable, it is related because of proxying of requests to an upstream.
+This allows for large incoming requests to not be written to a temporary file before being proxied.
+Defaults to 1024 * `NGINX_GENERAL_PAGE_SIZE_BYTES`.
+The math that rationalizes this has to do with maximum incoming PDU and EDU sizes and counts in a single Synapse `Transaction`, and is more thoroughly documented in `nginx.conf.j2` in this repo.
+* *NGINX_PROXY_READ_TIMEOUT*: Defaults to "60s".
+Sometimes upstream responses can take more than a minute between successive writes, use this to accommodate.
+Don't forget the 's' to denote seconds.

+#### Further Notes about Nginx
+* The `SYNAPSE_MAX_UPLOAD_SIZE` above is also used to limit incoming traffic in Nginx.
+  This guard exists to prevent a DOS style attack against Synapse directly.
+While Synapse has utilities to reject large uploads, they will not begin working until after the transfer has completed.
+For example, someone uploads a 50GB image file to Synapse, thereby taking up a huge amount of disk space *before* it is rejected and removed, causing several systemic problems including database out-of-space errors.
+* Disabling proxy buffering is very strange in documentation.
+It allows it but seems to do it anyways.
+I suppose the request/response has to be placed somewhere before transferring on it's way.
+It speaks of it being synchronous in nature, which implies that when enabled it is asynchronous.